Workplace delegates

 Representation

-Delegates can represent the industrial interests of their members and other eligible employees if they wish to be represented.
-This includes in any process or procedure these employees are entitled to be represented.
+Delegates can represent the industrial interests of their members and other eligible workers if they wish to be represented.
+This includes in any process or procedure that workers are entitled to be represented in.

-Delegates can represent members and eligible employees in:
+Delegates can represent members and eligible workers in:

 Example: Representation during major workplace changes